patrick-brainoo/JS-Fundamentals/README.md

 - If the argument is missing or not a number → prints "Missing size"
 - If the argument is a positive number → prints a square of size n × n

+project 9
+This script prints the sum of **two integers** passed as command-line arguments.

+- If one or both arguments are missing → prints `NaN`
+- If both arguments are integers → prints their sum